Configuration best practices

 Use chunk_target_size

 Lots of small, unfilled chunks negatively affect Loki.
-We are always working to improve this and may consider a compactor to improve this in some situations.
+The team is always working to improve this and may consider a compactor to improve this in some situations.
 But, in general, the guidance should stay about the same: try your best to fill chunks.

 Loki and Promtail have flags which will dump the entire config object to stderr or the log file when they start.

--log-config-reverse-order is the flag we run Loki with in all our environments.
+is the flag Grafana runs Loki with in all our environments.
 The configuration entries are reversed, so that the order of the configuration reads correctly top to bottom when viewed in Grafana’s Explore.